Zaki-1052/GPTPortal/README.md

 The OpenAI **API**, or *Application Programming Interface*, directly sends **HTTP** requests to the unsanitized and original *GPT-4 model* and lets you customize certain weights of the model’s responses, like randomness or "temperature", and length or "tokens".
 You'll need to monitor your usage of the more expensive but intelligent **GPT-4** model, which will cost just over *10-15 Cents* per full session, and needs you to add *Five Dollars* in credit to be able to use your **API Key**.

 Be aware that at base usage of this web application, you send roughly 1000 tokens for one message to GPT-4, or three cents, and another six cents will be used when it responds with over 1000 words.
 This is due to the information *concatenated* to the **System Prompt** in the *Custom Instructions*.
+This file will be sent in the **Conversation History** with each request.

 Model behavior will be primarily influenced by whatever *context* is first provided to the API; it lacks a severe filter compared to ChatGPT with increased **steerability**, but is more *expensive* than the regular Chat Interface and will *restrict* you from sending messages once you are **rate-limited**.